fomightez/yeast_snornas/README.md

 - `raw_yeast_snoRNA_table_as_tsv.txt`

 >  The file is a dab-delimited table version of a table of yeast snoRNA information and characteristics presently from Founier Lab's Yeast snoRNA database, specifically http://people.biochem.umass.edu/sfournier/fournierlab/snornadb/mastertable.php .
-It is provided here as `raw_yeast_snoRNA_table_as_tsv.txt` along with the script `delineate_properties_of_yeast_snoRNAs_in_gene_list.py`. derived from the Founier Lab's Yeast snoRNA database.
-The table is presently part Founier Lab's Yeast snoRNA database hosted on the UMass Amherst biochemistry department site, but the site will soon move.
-Already the site where the table resides can be hard to access as it undergoes bit-rot, and because of that the script doesn't feature a way to retrieve the data via the web.
+It is provided here as `raw_yeast_snoRNA_table_as_tsv.txt` along with the script `delineate_properties_of_yeast_snoRNAs_in_gene_list.py`.
+The table is presently part of the Founier Lab's Yeast snoRNA database hosted on the UMass Amherst biochemistry department site, but the site will soon move.
+Already the site where the table resides can be hard to access as it undergoes bit-rot, and because of that the script purposelfully doesn't feature a way to retrieve the data via the web.
 Instead, this already script-useable table is provided for use with the script.
 You'll need to insure it is the same directory as the script.

 ---